 What does the “F” stand for in F1B?

 In a F1B Sheepadoodle the F represents Filial Hybrid.
 This may sound like a hard word, but it just means that this is a crossbred canine.
 All Sheepadoodle generations will begin with the letter F because they are a hybrid dog between the Old English Sheepdog and the Poodle.
-In other words, they are not a 100% purebred dog.
+In other words, they are not a 100 percent purebred dog.

 What does the number stand for in F1B?